P3X-118/moodist-ar/docs/configuring-memcached.md

 ## Usage

-After running the command for installation, Memcached becomes available internally to other services on the same network.
+After running the command for installation, Moodist becomes available internally to other services on the same network.
 If the service is exposed to the internet, it becomes available at the specified hostname like `https://example.com`.

-See [this page](https://docs.memcached.org/userguide/) on the documentation about its usage.
+See [this page](https://docs.moodist.org/userguide/) on the documentation about its usage.

 ## Troubleshooting

 ### Check the service's logs

-You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu memcached` (or how you/your playbook named the service, e.g. `mash-memcached`).
+You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu moodist` (or how you/your playbook named the service, e.g. `mash-moodist`).